How the impact of the weight watchers app is putting generation Z at risk.

 It’s fine if you’re an adult.
 You’re cognitively developed and it’s assumed that you’re within your right mind.
 Adults can freely buy into the toxicity of diet culture because they’re old enough to know better.
-BUT it’s not ok to do this to children.
+But it’s not ok to do this to children.
 I don’t care if they’re 8 and a little chubby, they’ll grow out of it.
 They’re kids, puppy fat is a thing and so are growth spurts.
-Exercise and eating healthy a viable option without having to track every calorie in and out.
+Exercise and eating healthy are viable options without having to track every calorie in and out.

 By allowing children to use an app like Kurbo you’re;

 - Planting a dangerous seed into an impressionable child’s brain.